Preview

 Our target audience involves scholars, researchers, academics, and students that major in the corresponding scientific areas.

-Publishing program for 2025
+Publishing program

 The Journal belongs to Top Category (K1) of scientific periodicals as classified by the Higher Attestation Commission.
 The Journal is included in the current version of the "White List" (Russia) – the fourth level.